 Upset Wheeking in Guinea Pigs

-If the wheek sounds like chirrups, then the mood of the guinea pig is not so good.
+If the wheek sounds are like chirrups, then the mood of the guinea pig is not so good.
 It is probably slightly upset or a bit disturbed.
-Of course, it could be seeking attention, but it is most likely telling you of some danger or situation you need to look into.
+It could be seeking attention, but it is most likely telling you of some danger or situation you need to look into.
 Maybe the guinea pig needs to be separated from its partner, or it needs clean bedding.

 Chutting vs. Wheeking in Guinea Pigs

-On the other hand, the chutter sound is the “bad” one as it represents aggression, hostility, or danger.
+Chutter sound is a “bad” one as it represents aggression, hostility, or danger.
 The guinea pig can even be telling you that it is unhappy.
 You will recognize this behavior when the cavy looks frozen or shocked in one position.

 Other Sounds Similar to Wheeking in Guinea Pigs